Reach out to Clarke University's admissions department for more information on applying.

 |Applicants Who Submit ACTs||62.3%|

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis the areas where you shine.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college determines which factors are are most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.

 |Rigor of Secondary School Record||Important|